Business debt consolidation is the process of combining multiple debts into one loan.

 5. Organize Your Documents

 When it’s time to apply, you want to be able to trust the advice your lender shares with you.
-As important as steps 1 through 5 are, finding the best lending partner for your small business debt consolidation loan is arguably the most critical.
+As crucial as steps 1 through 5 are, choosing from the best small business debt consolidation companies is arguably the most critical.

-The lender you choose to work with could mean the difference of saving a few months of payments and a few thousand dollars.
+Indeed, the lender you choose to work with could mean the difference between saving a few thousand dollars and increasing your costs over the long run.

 The Two Best Loan Types for Business Debt Consolidation

 When you’re looking to reduce your business debt, only a few loan types allow you to consolidate properly.
-For example, short-term business loans are excellent for small projects and infusions of working capital, but aren’t appropriate for unifying all of your debts into one, simplified payment.
-In fact, short-term loans are meant to be paid off or refinanced within 18 months.
+For example, short-term business loans are excellent for small projects and infusions of working capital but aren’t appropriate for unifying all of your debts into one, simplified payment.
+Indeed, short-term loans are meant to be paid off or refinanced within 18 months.

-With this in mind, the main options for entrepreneurs looking to consolidate their business debt are term loans and SBA loans.
-Below, we break down the requirements and merits of each.
+The 2 main options for entrepreneurs looking to consolidate their business debt are term loans and SBA loans.

 Typically, a term loan is the best option for businesses looking to consolidate.

-Traditional term loans offer the lowest interest rates with the longer repayment terms, averaging 10 percent and 10 years, respectively.
-Regardless of whether you apply with one of the big, national banks or a local, independent institution, banks will only approve qualified applicants.
+Conventional term loans offer the lowest interest rates with the longer repayment terms, typically about 10% interest for 10 years.
+Regardless of whether you apply with one of the big national banks or a local independent institution, banks will only approve qualified applicants.

-In most scenarios, this means that a business has been in operation for one year or more with an annual revenue equal to or greater than $100,000 and a credit score of 600+.
+In most scenarios, this means that a business has been in operation for one year or more with an annual revenue of at least $100,000 and an owner with a personal credit score of 600 or higher.

-If a business owner is unable to secure a term loan, their next step is to pursue an SBA loan.
-These programs were designed to decrease the risk for lenders who provide funding to small businesses.
-SBA loans are intended for owners who may not meet the qualifications of a traditional bank loan but still have strong credit.
+If a business owner is unable to secure a term loan, their next option is typically pursuing an SBA loan, which is intended for owners who may not meet the qualifications of a conventional bank loan but still have strong credit.

-Ultimately, if your business is managing multiple debts, it makes sense to consolidate only if you’ll pay the same or less money overall.
-However, if you need to centralize your debts to improve your operational cash flow, spending a bit more over the long-term might be worth it in your circumstance.
+Ultimately, if your business is managing multiple debts, it makes sense to consolidate if you’ll pay the same or less money overall.
+However, if you need to centralize your debts to improve your operational cash flow, spending a bit more over the long-term might be worth it, depending on your circumstances.